Keeping abreast of conversion optimization trends and technologies

 Angel Investor

-An angel investor is an individual who provides financial backing and support to early-stage or startup companies, typically in exchange for equity ownership or convertible debt.
+An angel investor is an affluent individual who provides financial backing and support to early-stage or startup companies, typically in exchange for equity ownership or convertible debt.

 Know More